 Research into NIHL using animal models has borne out two leading theories for the cause of hearing loss.
 One is mechanical damage from vibration of the organ of Corti beyond the tolerance of its physical structure.
 Another is a so called 'metabolic damage', wherein stress and metabolic overstimulation trigger cell death pathways.
 A variety of biochemical and molecular responses to noise trauma have been identified.
-For example, noise exposure elevates intracellular calcium levels in hair cells, likely through influx via calcium-dependent phosphatase.
+For example, noise exposure elevates intracellular calcium levels in hair cells, likely through influx via calcium channels, and also activates calcineurin, a calcium-dependent phosphatase.